Cookies help us deliver our services.

 Biography

 Getting my ham ticket has been on my bucket list for the last 50 years.
-I grew up around ham radio and as a kid always enjoyed SWL on my 600 series Zenith Trans-Oceanic and my dads Collins R390.
-My dad, K1PZY has been a ham for 60+ years.
+I grew up around ham radio in the 60's and 70's and as a kid always enjoyed SWL on my 600 series Zenith Trans-Oceanic and my dads Collins R390.
+My dad, K1PZY(SK) had been a ham for 60+ years.
 When I re-opened the door into the ham radio world in the Summer of 2018, I find these things called Software Defined Radio, FT8, Whisper, PSK Reporter, APRS, CHIRP, touch screens and waterfalls!

 I received my General on Saturday 6/1/19.
 I would like to thank the VEC's at the Cranston Library that helped make that possible, a super bunch of guys.
 In the following weeks I plan to start studying for the Extra.
 From time to time I think back to when my dad bought me my first radio, I was 7 years old and it was a 9 transistor hand held AM-FM radio.